ashiboyman/google-drive/README.md

 Make sure you fetch all of the folders that have it as a parent, and their children too

-### Folder creations

-Make a server action that takes a name and parentId, and creates a folder with that name and parentId (don't forget to set the ownerId).

 ### Access control